 Key Takeaways

-Sabastian Sawe became the first official runner to break the two-hour marathon barrier at the London Marathon.
-He finished in 1:59:30, edging out Yomif Kejelcha by 11 seconds.
+Kenyan runner Sabastian Sawe became the first to officially break the two-hour marathon barrier at the London Marathon on Sunday, finishing in 1:59:30.
+Ethiopia's Yomif Kejelcha finished second in his debut marathon with a time of 1:59:41.

 Yomif Kejelcha of Ethiopia finished just 11 seconds behind Sawe in his marathon debut, clocking a time of 1:59:41.
 Despite not winning, Kejelcha expressed happiness with his performance and the historic achievement.
 "I'm very, very happy because I broke two hours," he told NPR.